pratikjadhav2726/LinkedInApplyAutomation/README.md

 ## 📦 Getting Started

 1. Clone the repository
-2. Install dependencies using UV (recommended) or pip
+2. Install dependencies using UV (project is now UV-native)
 3. Configure `config.yaml` with your details (LinkedIn credentials, resume path, etc.)
 4. Run the bot using your preferred driver (e.g., Chrome WebDriver)
 5. Ensure Ollama and the `phi4-mini` model are running locally